-The cast all do fine, with the exception of Paul Clemens (interestingly enough a former contributor to Famous Monsters of Filmland magazine) who only seems to spend his time sweating and snarling.
+The cast all do fine, with the exception of Paul Clemens, the son of Eleanor Parker who was interestingly enough a former contributor to Famous Monsters of Filmland (1958-82) magazine, who only seems to spend his time sweating and snarling.
 Especially good is Kitty Ruth Moffat who, after bringing a refreshingly enthusiastic naivete to the love story here, seems sadly to have vanished from cinema screens altogether.
 The effects are top notch, although the final transformation effect comes out looking like a preposterous crossbreed between the Swamp Thing and Monty Python’s Mr Creosote.

 Philippe Mora’s other genre films are:- the witty superhero parody The Return of Captain Invincible (1983), The Howling II (1985), The Marsupials: The Howling III (1987), the supposedly true-life alien abduction film Communion (1989), the wacky Art Deco Detective (1994), the space opera Precious Find (1996), the deliberately silly Pterodactyl Woman from Beverly Hills (1997) and the time travel film Continuity (2012).